studam/Tableau/README.md

-# Tableau Homework - Citi Bike Analytics
+# Tableau Challenge - Citi Bike Analytics

 ### Before You Begin

-* This assignment will be saved to your Tableau Public account rather than GitHub.

 * If you haven't already, be sure to create a Tableau Public account [here](https://public.tableau.com/s/).